AnYuan/Memo/README.md

 # reading list

+## 2020.10.09

+[swift-algorithms](https://github.com/apple/swift-algorithms): Swift Algorithms is an open-source package of sequence and collection algorithms, along with their related types.

 ## 2020.10.05

 [swift-atomics](https://github.com/apple/swift-atomics): This package implements an atomics library for Swift, providing atomic operations for a variety of Swift types, including integers and pointer values.
 The goal is to enable intrepid developers to start building synchronization constructs directly in Swift.